The Marsden Grotto

 The Marsden Grotto, came into existence in 1782 by an Allenheads lead miner named Jack Bates.
 Jack Bates, prior to 1782, found himself out of a job and a home.
 He then made his way to the South Shields area, where he managed to find work as a quarryman.
 Jack, and his wife Jesse, constructed a small dwelling place for themselves at Marsden bay.
 Jack then obtained some explosives and excavated some of the cave area.
 Then he built into the rock some stairs leading to the top of the cliff face.

 From that day on, Jack Bates became known as Jack the Blaster.
 Be that as it may, both lived here happily for about ten years.
 Indeed, they enjoyed running their home as a tearoom for holiday makers and sightseers in the summer months.
 Then in 1792 Jack died, the house became empty and left to the elements.
 However, in 1826, Peter Allan began to live there.
 A local man who had previously been the proprietor of the Highlander pub at Whitburn.
 Moreover, Peter Allan constructed a fifteen room mansion and named it the Tam ‘O’ Shanter.
 But later, it had a change of name to the Marsden Grotto.

 Death Of A Smuggler

-The Pub was a roaring success indeed, people from all walks of life would visit there, including Smugglers.
-Indeed, we have a slight variation about the hauntings of the Grotto.
-Obviously, over time things can become vague.
+The Pub was a roaring success and people from all walks of life would visit there, including Smugglers.
+The Grotto then became subject to tales of ghosts hunting the building.
+However, we have a slight variation about the hauntings of the Grotto.
+This is because over time things can become vague.